OpenZSD/libJAL/README.md

 ### Multi-line string literal

 Tripple quotes are used as a multi-line string with a backslash infront eliminating all white space up to the first new line and a trailing backslash to do the same for the back.
-So `\"<your multi-line string literal>"\`will result in all white space up to the first new line (or non-whitespace) to be trimmed.
+So `\"""<your multi-line string literal>"""\`will result in all white space up to the first new line (or non-whitespace) to be trimmed.
 The trimming is convient if you wish to preserve text alignment.
 Removing the backslashes will avoid the trimming if undesired.

 #### Typed members